openshift/enhancements/enhancements/machine-config/ignition-spec-dual-support.md

 Acceptance criteria:
  - Essentially the same as story 1

-** As a user of Openshift, I’d like to install a fresh Ignition spec 3 cluster **
+** As a user of OpenShift, I’d like to install a fresh Ignition spec 3 cluster **

 Acceptance criteria:
  - The workflow remains the same for an IPI cluster